fbpx

 Reason #1: It’s very easy for oats to become contaminated with wheat, rye or barley during growing, harvesting and processing.

-Reason #2: 20% of coeliacs are thought to react to the actual oat protein (avenin) itself.
+Reason #2: A small number of coeliacs are thought to react to the actual oat protein (avenin) itself.

-Avenin is very similar to the proteins found in barley, rye and wheat.
-In other words, avenin is very similar to gluten.
-If you’re a coeliac, the only way to determine whether oats are causing intestinal damage is to have a small bowel biopsy, carry out a three month oat challenge, then have a repeat biopsy – an invasive and expensive process.
+Avenin is a bit like the proteins found in barley, rye and wheat.
+In other words, avenin is similar to gluten.
+If you’re a coeliac, the only way to determine whether oats are causing intestinal damage is to have a small bowel biopsy, carry out a three-month oat challenge (using uncontaminated oats), then have a repeat biopsy – an invasive and expensive process.
 If you do trial eating uncontaminated oats and start developing symptoms, it’s safe to assume that oats aren’t a good option for you.
 But be wary if you’re a coeliac and don’t develop symptoms, as internal damage may still be occurring.

-In vitro studies** have shown that the cultivar variety of oat may influence the likelihood of a coeliac’s immune system reacting.
+In vitro studies2 have shown that the cultivar variety of oat may influence the likelihood of a coeliac’s immune system reacting.

 This means some cultivars (varieties) of oats may cause fewer reactions than others, or even no reaction at all.
 But don’t get too excited just yet – more research is needed before this could be translated into a product on our shelves.